Read ERAs

 • ERA: The ERA section at the top describes the basic information about the ERA, including the remittance date, payor, complete check number, and amount.

-• Processing Summary: If your practice has processed the ERA, the next section describes the results, including total amounts and number of claims for payments, adjustments, and exceptions.
+• Autopost Processing Summary: If your practice has processed the ERA, the next section describes the results, including total amounts and number of claims for payments, adjustments, and exceptions.
 You can also see how many claims on the ERA were adjudicated as being the primary, secondary, etc. policy for the patient.

 • Payor: The Payor section includes details about the payor as found in the ERA 835 file, including their provided adjudication and remittance dates, the complete check number, amount, and electronic banking information.
 The payor may include various types of contact information on an ERA.
 For example, they may include optional additional contact details which will appear as “Tech Email” and “Tech Phone”.